Codivores/blog-tech/clgi7vez6000a09js45nj22wz.md

 ### Navigation entry

-Since Twill 3, there is a new way to manage navigation, registering it in the AppServiceProvider (you still can use the legacy method defining you navigation in a `config/twill-navigation.php` file).
+Since Twill 3, there is a new way to manage navigation, registering it in the AppServiceProvider (you still can use the legacy method defining your navigation in a `config/twill-navigation.php` file).
 More info in the [official documentation](https://twillcms.com/docs/getting-started/navigation.html)

 You can copy/paste what the CLI output suggested: